paw/tumblr-custom-palette-userstyle/README.md

 # Tumblr – Custom Dashboard Palette

 Just a simple userstyle for setting custom colors, font size, and font family for the tumblr dashboard.
 This theme will update automatically when I make changes to the code here on github.
-The default theme is dark purple.
+The default theme is inspired by the old dashboard and uses its old blue hue.

 ## How to Install:
 1. Get the userstyle manager [Stylus](https://github.com/openstyles/stylus#readme), if you don't already have it.